 Plant during the late summer or fall months and look forward to this strange and beautiful plant blooming in the following year.
 Plants are available to buy here.

-A great way to spread a lush variety of colourful wildflowers and cover vacant soil would be using Beebombs or other wildflower seed packs, that include a number of the wildflowers we’ve listed here.
+A great way to spread a lush variety of colourful native plants and cover vacant soil in your own back garden would be using Beebombs or other wildflower seed packs, that include many wildflowers we’ve listed here.

 An indispensable reference on the most common wildflowers of Britain is a book released by Bloomsbury Wildlife, Concise Wild Flower Guide.
 This mini field guide is packed with information, covering size, description, habitat, flowering time on more than 180 wildflower species.